CampsOnTheAir/COTA-Project/RULES.md

 Potential future additions:

-- Private campgrounds by recomendation/review
+- Private campgrounds by recommendation/review
-- Backcountry locations as a seperate catagory
+- Backcountry locations as a separate category